 1 – Question you still have

-This technique is very flexible and versatile, for instance, if you’ve just started studying the subject you can modify it according to your topic, you can work in a pair or as an independent student.
+This tactic is very flexible and versatile, for instance, if you’ve just started studying the subject you can modify it according to your topic, you can work in a pair or as an independent student.
 The key points are then written down into a paragraph.
 You can use our article writer to get some idea of how it should look like.

-This strategy demands a cooperative work.
+This one of the techniques in summarizing demands cooperative work.
 You and your classmate or friend need to divide the text into the manageable chunk and then get the responsible ones for every piece of content.
 Just like in jigsaw puzzle each one will complete the missing gap.
-When performed by one student you need to article into several paragraphs and assign a 1 main idea to be derived from it, this way unessential information is sorted out.
+When performed by one student you need to article into several paragraphs and assign a 1 original meaning to be derived from it, this way unessential information is sorted out.

-The Somebody-Wanted-But-So strategy (MacOn, Bewell & Vogt, 1991) is used during or after reading.
+The Somebody-Wanted-But-So tactic (MacOn, Bewell & Vogt, 1991) is used during or after reading.
 Commonly used in social studies and in history based subjects.
 Students use a chart or a folded piece of paper.
-Task is to identify who wanted something, what they wanted, what conflict arose, and the resolution.
+The task is to identify who wanted something, what they wanted, what conflict arose, and the resolution.

-Generating the summary in the game form that usually takes place in the classroom.
-After the topic was read by everyone the teacher tosses a ball to the student who in 5 seconds states the fact, concept or most significant feature remembered, then tosses further.
+Generating strategies for summarizing in the game form that usually takes place in the classroom.
+After the topic was read by everyone the teacher tosses a ball to the student who is 5 seconds states the fact, concept or most significant feature remembered, then tosses further.
 A student sits down in case left nothing to add.

-Known as “the main or essential part of a matter” the GIST strategy (Cunningham, 1982) is organized so that you have 20 helping base words on which to lean on when developing a summary.
-The student must convey the gist in 20 words, this strategy is often used in narrative texts.
+Known as “the main or essential part of a matter” the GIST way (Cunningham, 1982) is organized so that you have 20 helping base words on which to lean on when developing summary writing techniques.
+The student must convey the gist in 20 words, this tactic is often used in narrative texts.

 The majority of people perceive the information visually, that’s why using graphics and spreadsheets might be more effective for them.
 The variety of schemes can be found online, developed or modified according to the task.

-When Less Means Better: An Example of Greatly Done Summarizing
+When Less Means Better: An Example of Greatly Done Task

-Let’s assume the student was assigned to summarize the news story about the dolphin that lost its tail.
+Let’s assume the student was assigned to outline strategy about the dolphin that lost its tail.
 The student reconstructed the sentences from the main notes taken.

-4 Signs Your Summary Is a Good One
+4 Signs Your Summary Strategy Is a Good One

-So you finished writing your summary?
-But you know it’s actually not the end of story, for the good quality summarizing it needs to meet particular standards.
-Every work performed has a quality standards and summarizing is not an exception.
-After you made the first draft it’s time to recheck your work, making sure your summary is:
+So you finished writing your math summarizing strategies?
+But you know it’s actually not the end of the story, for the good quality writing it needs to meet particular standards.
+After you made the first draft it’s time to recheck your work, making sure your prospectus is:

 - Comprehensive.
-Your summary must include all the helpful facts, findings, authors most valuable ideas.
+It must include all the helpful facts, findings, author’s most valuable ideas.

 - Accurate.
-Make sure you didn’t twist the main meaning while making a summary, there’s no room for a misinterpretation.
+Make sure you didn’t twist the main meaning while making an outline, there’s no room for a misinterpretation.

 - Neutral.
-The most common mistake is to include your own point of view, try to restrain from personal comments and evaluations when you just need to summarize the source.
+The most common mistake is to include your own point of view, try to restrain from personal comments and evaluations when you just need to sum up the source.

 - Independent.
-When your text can be understandable without actual reading the initial source then it is a success.
+When your text can be understood without actually reading the initial source then it is a success.